aryan114/AP-CSA-Calculator/README.md

 Self Scoring: My score for this week is a 18/20.
 I was not able to achive all the goals from this week, so I docked myself 2 points.
 I was able to help my teammates though and make good progress on the ecommerce website

-Scrum Master Scoring: Praveen's score is a 5/5 because Praveen got a lot done in the Ecommerce project and also helped the others out.
+Scrum Master Scoring: Praveen's score is a 4/5 because Praveen got a lot done in the Ecommerce project and also helped the others out.
 He helped resolve some GitHub issues and helped others with their code.
+Praveen wasn't able to put his tangible links in the READme for me to view, so I don't know exactly what his progress was.

 _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _